aditya-10012002/restaurant-website/README.md

 # restaurant-website

-A sample website using html, css, bootstrap and javascript.
+A sample website using html, css, bootstrap and javascript following a course.
 Check out the website at github pages link.